 You can be arrested and charged with stalking, if it’s alleged that you, on more than one occasion, knowingly engaged in threatening behavior toward another person.
 In addition, to be charged with stalking, it most further be alleged that you believed the other person would regard your behavior as threatening bodily injury or death, or that a criminal offense would be committed against their property.

-Call the criminal defense lawyers at Berlof & Newton, P.C. at 214.827.2800, or contact one of our lawyers directly using our “Get Legal Help Now!” form in the left margin of this web page.
+Call the criminal defense lawyers at Berlof & Newton, P.C. at 214.827.2800, or contact one of our Dallas stalking attorneys directly using our “Get Legal Help Now!” form in the left margin of this web page.
 Free consultation.
-Our attorneys each have over 15 years experience in the practice of criminal law.
+Our attorneys each have over 15 years of experience in the practice of criminal law.
 Se habla español.

 Texas Penal Code Section 42.072 Stalking